Glomerulonephritis is damage to the glomeruli. Glomeruli are the tiny structures within the kidney that filter blood.

 - Swelling of the face, feet, hands, or abdomen

 Treatment will depend on the cause of glomerulonephritis.
-For example, control of blood pressure and blood sugar with medications would be important when treating glomerulonephritis related to hypertension and diabetes.
-In addition, the following steps may be taken to help kidney function or reduce further damage:
+The following steps may be taken to help kidney function or reduce further damage:

 - Diuretics to reduce fluid retention